Let’s face it, strong arms enhance your look. The amount of work you have to put in depends on your current arm size, shape, and your desired results.

 Relying solely on isolation exercises (those that work the biceps only) may not yield the results you want, as quickly as you want, because the shoulders, chest, back, and triceps also need to be strong.
 Your grip must be strong too.
 Use weighted pulls and thicker bars for lifting to make it better.

-You are not fueling enough
+You are not fueling enough to tone the arms

 To develop toned muscles it is imperative you fuel your body.
 Muscle thrives on protein which helps to repair and grow it.